MQ-software-carpentry/D3-visualising-data/index.md

 ---
 layout: page
-title: Visualizing your data on the web using D3
+title: Visualising your data on the web using D3
 ---

 Open science should be visible science.
-And what better way to make your research visible and accessible than putting it on the internet.
-But no one wants to read endless tables of data.
+What better way is there to make your research visible and accessible than to put it on the internet.
+However, no one wants to read endless tables of data.
 We’d rather look at graphs, or, even better, have the possibility of interacting with the data.
 And we have probably all created some graphs.
-But in order to make them accessible to many people, we will have to move away from our specialized software to a more universal platform - the internet.
+But in order to make them  accessible to many people, we will have to move away from our specialized software to a more universal
+platform: the internet.

 We want to:

 * Display our data on a website to increase visibility and accessibility of our research.

 Our goal is to create a [dynamic bubble plot](http://bost.ocks.org/mike/nations/) (a prettier version of a scatter plot) and publish it on the internet.